 The kibbles on this list are the best dog food for teeth and will help keep your dog’s dental health in tip-top shape.

-The 5 Best Dog Food for Teeth & Dental Health
+The 5 Best Dog Foods for Teeth and Dental Health

 1. Hill’s Prescription Diet Dental Care Dry Dog Food — Best Overall